Photo by rawpixel.com on Pexels.com

 from the background

-Lord, we are at your service.
-Use us as you see fit.
+Lord, we are at Your service.
+Use us as You see fit, and make us ready for the moments You appoint.

 1about seventy-five pounds.